-Citizens can browse, search and access the datasets on the Portal.
+Citizens can browse, search, filter, sort and access the datasets on the OGD Platform.
 Citizens also have the option to send their queries and feedbacks about the published datasets.
 This feedback would be available on the dash board of the Data Controller to take further necessary action.